French philosophy: Ferdinand de Saussure

+While Saussure was concerned with linguistics, soon structuralism was influenced by German thinkers such as Marx, Heidegger, and Sigmund Freud; and began to be applied to anthropology, social sciences and psychology.

+Lévi-Strauss

+Claude Lévi-Strauss (1908–2009) rejected Sartrean freedom and is the founder of structural anthropology, which sees culture as a system of symbolic communication.

+Barthes

+Roland Barthes (1915–1980) applied structuralism to literary theory.
+In Mythologies (1957), Barthes explored media such as advertisements and films to demonstrate the bourgeois propaganda found within.
+He described these myths as second-order signs, assigning or associating signifiers to signifiers, such as a bottle signifying wine also signifying high class.

+Lacan

-Jacques Lacan (1901–1981) was a psychoanalyst who sought to explain the mind in terms of structures both in order to correct perceived errors in Freud’s thought as well as errors in the subsequent interpretation of Freud through the theories of Saussure, Strauss and Barthes.
-Lacan was also influenced by German philosophers G. W. F. Hegel and Martin Heidegger through Alexandre Kojève's lectures on Hegel's Phenomenology of Spirit.
+Jacques Lacan (1901–1981) was a structuralist psychoanalyst, who sought to correct perceived errors in Freud’s thought, plus errors in the interpretation of Freud.
+As well as Marx and Heidegger, Lacan was influenced by G. W. F. Hegel, through scholars Jean Hyppolite (1907–1968) and Alexandre Kojève (1902–1968).

+Althusser

-Louis Althusser (1918–1990) and his colleagues, prominently including Étienne Balibar, reworked Marxism using insights from structuralism, against the so-called "humanist" trend in Sartrean and Western Marxisms.
-Althusser offered an influential new reading of Marx's work, describing an "epistemological break" between the young, Hegelian Marx and the late Marx of Das Kapital.
-With his focus on the economic level and theory, Althusser came into conflict with social historians, such as E. P. Thompson.
+Louis Althusser (1918–1990) and his colleagues, prominently including Étienne Balibar (b.
+1942), reworked Marxism using insights from structuralism, against the humanist trend in Sartrean and Western Marxisms.
+Althusser offered an influential, new reading of Marx's work, describing an "epistemological break" between the Young Hegelian Marx and the late Marx of Das Kapital.
+Althusser's focus on economics brought him into conflict with social historians, such as E. P. Thompson.

 Poststructuralism and postmodernism

-Jean-François Lyotard defined postmodernism as incredulity toward metanarratives.
-Photograph by Bracha L. Ettinger, 1995.
+Postmodernist Jean-François Lyotard, photograph by Bracha L. Ettinger, 1995.

-The second half of the 20th century saw the rise of so-called postmodern thought.
-This rise was especially noticeable in France.
-However, the term is fairly hard to define.
-In fact, some people maintain that it is nothing but a slur applied to a group of disparate philosophers wrongly grouped together.
-However, it can also be seen as a critique of traditional western thought, particularly dichotomies and the belief in progress, influenced heavily by structuralism, phenomenology and existentialism.
+The late 20th-century saw the rise of so-called poststructuralist and postmodern thought, especially in France.
+Postmodernism is fairly hard to define, and some people maintain it is nothing but a slur applied to a group of disparate philosophers wrongly grouped together.
+However, it can also be seen as a critique of modernity and traditional western thought, influenced heavily by structuralism, phenomenology and existentialism.

+Lyotard

 Jean-François Lyotard (1924–1998) defined postmodernism as scepticism toward metanarratives.
 A metanarrative is a kind of grand arching story that encompasses—and claims to predict—everything.
-An example is Marxism, which explains the communist as the inevitable historical synthesis of the proletariat and capitalist of modern capitalist class division.
+An example is whig history, which sees history as the inevitable march of progress.
+Another example is Marxism, which sees communism as the inevitable historical, dialectical consequence of class struggle.

 Lyotard considered the metanarrative an essential feature of modernity.
-Hence the postmodern condition is the replacement of metanarratives with a multiplicity of micro-narratives, or to call them the appellation Lyotard gave them, language games.
-Lyotard maintained that these language games lack any all-embracing structure but were brought about by technological developments in such fields as communication and mass media making metanarratives indefensible.
+Hence the postmodern condition is the replacement of metanarratives with several micro-narratives, (Note: Lyotard calls them language games, to be distinguished from the Wittgensteinian notion.) which lack any all-embracing structure, but were brought about by technological developments in such fields as communication and mass media, making metanarratives indefensible.